 WARNING: This document has not been, and will not be, registered as a prospectus under the Companies (Winding Up and Miscellaneous Provisions) Ordinance (Cap.
 32) of Hong Kong, nor has it been authorised by the Securities and Futures Commission in Hong Kong pursuant to the Securities and Futures Ordinance (Cap.
 571) of the Laws of Hong Kong (the "SFO").
 No action has been taken in Hong Kong to authorise or register this document or to permit the distribution of this document or any documents issued in connection with it.
 Accordingly, the New Shares have not been and will not be offered or sold in Hong Kong other than to "professional investors" (as defined in the SFO and any rules made under that ordinance).

-No advertisement, invitation or document relating to the New Shares has been or will be issued, or has been or will be in the possession of any person for the purpose of issue, in Hong Kong or elsewhere that is directed at, or the contents of which are likely to be accessed or read by, the public of Hong Kong (except if permitted to do so under the securities laws of Hong Kong) other than with respect to New Shares that are or are intended to be disposed of only to persons outside Hong Kong or only to professional investors.
+No advertisement, invitation or document relating to the New Shares has been or will be issued, or has been or will be in the possession of any person for the purpose of issue, in Hong Kong or elsewhere that is directed at, or the contents of which are likely to be accessed or read by, the public of Hong Kong or only to professional investors.
 No person allotted New Shares may sell, or offer to sell, such securities in circumstances that amount to an offer to the public in Hong Kong within six months following the date of issue of such securities.

-The contents of this document have not been reviewed by any Hong Kong regulatory authority.
+The contents of this document to an offer to the public in Hong Kong regulatory authority.
 You are advised to exercise caution in relation to the offer.
-If you are in doubt about any contents of this document, you should obtain independent professional advice.
+If you are in doubt about any contents of this document professional advice.